erengul94/design.com/README.md

 - **Add More Unit Tests**: Cover edge cases and ensure all holiday scenarios are thoroughly tested.
 - **Improve Code Comments and Logging**: Add more in-depth comments/logging for better readability, especially for complex methods.
 - **Cross-Platform Testing**: Ensure the Python and .NET code work seamlessly across different environments and versions.
 We can dockerize the projects.
-- **Connect the logging to alert based services**: Integrate to logging class to alert based services such as Sentry or Prometheus to monitor
+- **Connect and Customize the logging to alert based services**: Integrate to logging class to alert based services such as Sentry or Prometheus to monitor

 ---